Devyani Saltzman: Writing career

 Devyani Saltzman is the author of Shooting Water: A Memoir of Second Chances, Family, and Filmmaking, as well as articles for The Globe and Mail, The National Post, The Literary Review of Canada, the Atlantic, Tehelka, Marie Claire, Room literary journal and The Walrus Magazine.
-Her debut book Shooting Water: A Memoir of Second Chances, Family, and Filmmaking details the making of her mother, Deepa Mehta’s, third film in her “Elements” trilogy, entitled Water.
+Her debut book Shooting Water: A Memoir of Second Chances, Family, and Filmmaking details the making of her mother, Deepa Mehta's, third film in her “Elements” trilogy, entitled Water.
 It was published in Canada (2005), the US and India and received "starred reviews" in both Publishers Weekly and the Library Journal and was called 'A poignant memoir' by The New York Times.
 Her freelance writing subjects include interviews with Pico Iyer, Sarah Polley, Floria Sigismondi and articles on India, long-term care facilities and immigrant domestic workers.

 Current projects

 Saltzman is a founding Curator at Luminato, Toronto's International Arts Festival and has been involved in a number of arts initiatives including Project Bookmark Canada, The Toronto Museum Project as well as being a juror for the National Magazine Awards, Canada Council for the Arts, Ontario Arts Council and The Hilary Weston Writers' Trust Prize for Nonfiction.
 In 2014 she was appointed Director of Literary Arts at Banff Centre for Arts and Creativity, Canada's national arts hub, where she oversaw year-round programming and public events.

 In 2018 she was appointed Director of Public Programming for the Art Gallery of Ontario.

-In 2024 she was appointed as the Barbican’s new Artistic lead, working with her heads of art forms to set the direction of overall programming across cinema, theatre, visual arts, music, immersive experiences and creative collaborations.
+In 2024 she was appointed as the Barbican's new Artistic lead, working with her heads of art forms to set the direction of overall programming across cinema, theatre, visual arts, music, immersive experiences and creative collaborations.

 She works with arts organizations nationally and internationally as an independent curator and consultant on cultural projects.
-She most recently was a Co-Curator of PEN World Voices Festival, the US' largest festival of art and ideas; a senior consultant with the Confederation Centre for the Arts, advising on the creation of a national forum on the future of the country now called Canada, as part of the Centre's 65million dollar capital project to create a cultural hub in Atlantic Canada and as Curator of the 2023 Indian Summer Festival, Vancouver's Multidisciplinary Arts Festival.
+She most recently was a Co-Curator of PEN World Voices Festival, the US' largest festival of art and ideas; a senior consultant with the Confederation Centre for the Arts, advising on the creation of a national forum on the future of the country now called Canada, as part of the centre's 65million dollar capital project to create a cultural hub in Atlantic Canada and as Curator of the 2023 Indian Summer Festival, Vancouver's Multidisciplinary Arts Festival.

+In February 2026, Devyani Saltzman announced that she would step down from her position as Director of Arts and Participation at the Barbican Centre.
+The announcement was described as unexpected by some observers, given her role in the Barbican’s artistic programming and organisational strategy.
+Her departure prompted an open letter signed by numerous public figures emphasising the importance of maintaining diversity in leadership within the arts sector.
+Her exit, formally confirmed in May 2026, followed a period of organisational change at the institution, including senior leadership restructuring, during which her position was reported to have been made redundant.